cipher982/DRL-DQN-Model/README.md

 2. Place the file in the GitHub repository, and unzip (or decompress) the file.

+3. Open CMD/Terminal and run 'pip install -r requirements.txt'

-3. Run 'python main.py' in your terminal to begin the training process.
+4. Run 'python main.py' in your terminal to begin the training process.